sphenlee/waterwheel/docs/internals.md

 wasn't running.
 It holds the triggers in a priority queue, sorted by the next trigger time.
 It then enters the scheduler loop:

-1. First check if any *Trigger Updates* messages are pending.
+1. First check if any *Trigger Update* messages are pending.
    If there is an update it removes that trigger from the queue, reloads the trigger's configuration from the database and then puts it back into the queue.
 There may be multiple updates pending, and they are all processed